manics/burgertunes/README.md

-NOTE: Burgertunes has been getting a lot of feature requests recently and might use some time adding them. 👍
+NOTE: Burgertunes has been getting a lot of feature requests recently and i might use some time adding them. 👍

 <h1>🍔 Burgertunes</h1>
 Privacy-respecting YouTube Music frontend with no ads or telemetry! <br>